nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `addTask INDEX t/TITLE `

+Examples:

+* `addTask 2 t/finish Math Paper 1`

 ### Deleting all tasks of a student: `deleteTasks`

-Deletes all tasks of a students.
+Deletes all tasks of a student.

 Format: `deleteTasks INDEX`